mikeshultz/pyqual/README.rst

 Requirements
 ================================================================================
-Python 2.7
+- Python 2.7
-distutils and setuptools if using setup.py
+- distutils or setuptools if using setup.py

 Python Dependencies
 -------------------